![]() |

 In order for students to write effective arguments, they need to read good arguments.
 In this practical book, you'll find out how to use mentor texts to make writing instruction more meaningful, authentic, and successful.
 Author Sean Ruday demonstrates how you can teach middle school students to analyze the qualities of effective arguments and then help them think of those qualities as tools to improve their own writing.
 You'll learn how to: Introduce high-interest topics to students to get them interested and engaged in argument writing.
 Teach students to look at multiple sides of an issue and critically evaluate evidence to construct informed, defensible arguments.
 Make argument writing an interactive, student-driven exercise in which students pursue their own writing projects.
 Use mentor texts to help students learn the core concepts of argument writing and apply those skills across the curriculum.
 The book is filled with examples and templates you can bring back to the classroom immediately, as well as an annotated bibliography which links the concepts in this book to the corresponding Common Core State Standards.
 Blank templates are also available as printable eResources on our website (http://www.routledge.com/9781138924390).

 Comprising eleven pupil books and one accompanying teacher's handbook, Schofield & Sims WriteWell is a complete course designed to guide children from their first steps in mark-making towards the development of secure, fluent and comfortable joined handwriting that can be adapted for a range of purposes.
 Handwriting is a complex process that requires the simultaneous use of cognitive, physical and perceptual skills.
 As development can vary greatly from child to child, Schofield & Sims WriteWell splits learning into manageable modules, offering you the flexibility to select the appropriate book for your child's needs.
 Young writers can then move through the programme at their own pace as their handwriting skills flourish - a highly personalised approach that ensures a confident foundation for every child.
 Each pupil book contains 15 units, together with a child-friendly introduction and at least one longer `WriteWell challenge' task giving pupils the opportunity to use their best handwriting to `show off' everything they have learnt.
 Each of these units provides a clear handwriting focus, explained in the information panel at the beginning of each spread, followed by focused practise activities that gradually increase in difficulty, progressing from simple `Try it' and `Practise it' exercises involving tracing and copying, to more challenging `Apply it' activities that encourage children to use the handwriting focus in a realistic context.
-In WriteWell 3: More Letters children will learn to write the rest of the letters of the alphabet, following on from those covered in WriteWell 2: First Letters.
+In WriteWell 1: Patterning children will learn to draw a range of shapes and patterns as preparation for learning to form the letters of the alphabet.
 A separate accompanying teacher's handbook, WriteWell Teacher's Handbook (ISBN 9780721716442), mirrors the structure of the pupil books and contains detailed teaching notes and photocopiable resources to help support the teaching of handwriting.
 A selection of free online resources is also available from the Schofield & Sims website.

 Treasure House Handwriting is a whole-school programme designed to support children in developing a clear and fluent style of writing.
 Using precursive and cursive handwriting styles, the programme progresses from introducing the movements and patterns needed to form letters, through to the development of a personal style.
-This workbook extends children's' mastery of the three handwriting styles: 1.
-A neat, 'best form 2.
+The worksheets in this resource book extend children's mastery of the three handwriting styles: 1.
+A neat, 'best' form 2.
 A speedier and sometimes less neat form 3.
 A clear, well-formed print style Children are encouraged, through a variety of traditional calligraphy and modern presentational tasks, to develop a style that is personal and unique to themselves.
+Useful teacher notes accompany the 47 worksheets for children.

 Inspire learners with a fun write-in activity book, to consolidate learning and provide practice of key communication, language and literacy skills and concepts. - Ensure coverage of the Early Years Foundation Stage Early Learning Goals in Communication, Language and Literacy over 6 units, with activities suitable for use at home or in an Early Years setting - Encourage independent learning and celebrate progress with a self-assessment chart. - Inspire creativity with space to write and record ideas on every page. - Support the concepts covered in Reading Book A Fiction, Reading Book A Non-fiction and the Teacher's Pack - Prepare learners for their first primary year with progression built-in to support and underpin the Cambridge Primary English Stage 1 curriculum.
 This series has not been through the Cambridge International endorsement process.
 Available in this series: Reading Book A Fiction 9781510457270 Reading Book B Fiction 9781510457294 Reading Book C Fiction 9781510457300 Reading Book A Non-fiction 9781510457287 Reading Book B Non-fiction 9781510457331 Reading Book C Non-fiction 9781510457348 Activity Book A 9781510457249 Activity Book B 9781510457256 Activity Book C 9781510457263 Teacher's Pack 9781510457379